VickenMat/War-of-the-Worlds/World War I/Battles/Gallipoli Campaign/Gallipoli Campaign.md

 	- [[Battle of Chunuk Bair]] commenced north of Anzac cove, near the hills of Chunuk Bair
 	- [[Battle of Lone Pine]] and [[Battle of Krithia Vineyard]] were failed attempts to divert Ottoman attention from the [[Battle of Sari Bair]]
 	- The offensive as a whole slowed and lost momentum by August 10 due to stiff Turkish resistance and indecisive Allied command
-	- In late August the [[Battle of Scimitar Hill]] and [[Battle of Hill 60]] were launched in another attempt to break out of Suvla Bay, but the Allies couldn't advance and had to dig in
+	- In late August the [[Battle of Scimitar Hill]] and [[Battle of Hill 60]] were launched as last ditch attempts to break out of Anzac Cove
 - The Allies were trapped at Helles, Anzac, and Suvla Bay, all of which were overlooked by high ground and under artillery and infantry fire
 	- Casualties were heavy, the summer heat pounded on the soldiers, disease was rampant, and food became inedible, and swarms of corpse flies surrounded them
 - In January [[1916]], the British withdrew the Allied army from Gallipoli with minimal losses